explodinglabs/jsonrpcclient/doc/examples.rst

 jsonrpcclient Examples
 **********************

-Sending JSON-RPC requests in Python using various frameworks and transport protocols.
+Showing how to send JSON-RPC requests using various frameworks and transport protocols.

 .. contents::